Full-conformal novelty detection: Discussion

 \subsection{Conformal novelty detection}

-For the model-free novelty detection problem,~\cite{bates2023testing} propose a method based on {\em conformal p-values} (\citet{weinstein2017power,mary2022semi,gao2023simultaneous} introduce an equivalent multiple testing procedure under different terminologies).
-Their approach is based on the SC paradigm: similar to the prediction set construction task, the reference set is first partitioned into a training fold $\cI_1$ and a calibration fold $\cI_2$; the training fold determines the form of the scoring function, with which we assign a nonconformity score to each of the calibration and test points.
-For the $j$-th test point, a split conformal p-value is constructed by contrasting its score with the calibration scores: \@ p_j = \frac{1 + \sum_{i\in \cI_2} \ind\{V_i \ge V_{n+j}\}}{|\cI_2|+1}. \@ Under the null hypothesis $H_j$ (i.e., $Z_{n+j}$ is an inlier), $V_{n+j}$ is exchangeable with $\{V_i\}_{i\in \cI_2}$.
-Hence, the rank of $V_{n+j}$ among $\{V_1,\ldots,V_n,V_{n+j}\}$ is uniform on $[n+1]$, leading to the super-uniformity of $p_j$.~\citet{bates2023testing} prove that these SC p-values are {\em positively regression dependent on a subset (PRDS)}, and by the result of~\citet{benjamini2001control}, applying the BH procedure to $\{p_j\}_{j\in[m]}$ performs novelty detection while ensuring FDR control.
-This method---referred to as {\em SC ND}, or \textit{SC BH} to specify that p-values and BH are used---inherits the cons of split conformal prediction: it only uses a subset of the data for training/calibration, and it is intrinsically random.
+\red{For this novelty detection problem,~\cite{bates2023testing} proposed a method based on {\em split conformal inference}, a sample-splitting variant of conformal inference.
+In their proposal, $\Dref$ is partitioned into a training fold $\cI_1$ and a calibration fold $\cI_2$: the training fold $\cI_1$ is used to obtain a score function $V:\cZ \mapsto \RR$ that quantifies the likelihood of a unit being an outlier, with a larger value indicating a higher likelihood; the score function $V(\cdot)$ is then used to score the units in the calibration set and the test set, yielding the calibration scores $\{V_i := V(Z_i)\}_{i\in \cI_2}$ and the test scores $\{V_{n+j}\}_{j\in[m]}$.
+For the $j$-th test point, \red{the split conformal (SC) p-value} is constructed by contrasting its score with the calibration scores:} \@ p_j := \frac{1 + \sum_{i\in \cI_2} \ind\{V_i \ge V_{n+j}\}}{|\cI_2|+1}. \@ Under the null hypothesis $H_j$ (i.e., $Z_{n+j}$ is an inlier), $V_{n+j}$ is exchangeable with $\{V_i\}_{i\in \cI_2}$.
+Hence, the rank of $V_{n+j}$ among $\{V_1,\ldots,V_n,V_{n+j}\}$ is uniform on $[n+1]$, leading to the super-uniformity of $p_j$. \red{Under the alternative---since an outlier tends to have large score values---$p_j$ is likely to be small.}~\citet{bates2023testing} prove that these SC p-values are {\em positively regression dependent on a subset (PRDS)}, and by the result of~\citet{benjamini2001control}, applying the BH procedure to $\{p_j\}_{j\in[m]}$ performs novelty detection while ensuring FDR control.\footnote{The procedure has appeared in \citet{weinstein2017power,mary2022semi,gao2023simultaneous} in different but equivalent forms.} \red{Despite the rigorous distribution-free FDR control guarantee, the method---referred to as {\em SC ND} hereafter---relies on sample splitting, using only a subset of the data for training and the rest for calibration.
+The reduced training sample size may limit the model's ability to capture the underlying data distribution, potentially impacting its performance on unseen test data.
+At the same time, the smaller calibration sample size constrains the granularity of the p-value, which also impacts the power of BH.
+Moreover, the sample split makes SC ND intrinsically random, leading to unstable novelty detection.}